rockettheme/docs/Docs/joomla/basic/k2_styling_guide.md

 Below, we will detail exactly how we set up each of our Gantry-powered template demos using K2.

+>> NOTE: This guide only applied to templates created on the Gantry 4 framework.

 ### Installing K2
 K2 is installed the same way any other Joomla extension would be installed.
 We recommend downloading it directly from the [official K2 site][k2] so you have the most updated copy.